The makeshift town of Slab City in the Colorado Desert might not be glamorous, but over 1,000 nomads call it home during the winter.

-Built on an abandoned military base in the middle of the California’s Sonoran Desert, Slab City doesn’t have many modern amenities.
-No power lines or pipes carry electricity or fresh water to the city.
+Built on an abandoned military base 200 miles east of Los Angeles in the middle of California’s Sonoran Desert, Slab City doesn’t have many modern amenities.
+No power lines nor pipes carry electricity or fresh water to the city.
 Residents have to sort out their own system for disposing of sewage or trash.

 But to those who call the community home, Slab City offers something even more important than comfort: freedom.